 We believe that work thus provided will reflect a substantial saving to the Town in the Welfare Department as it did last year.
 While we feel that the object was to find work for the unemployed the funds provided were inadequate and left us without means of continuing the work in the middle of the winter when the need was most serious.
 After the County Jail job was under way the Selectmen took over the work of this committee and we were discharged. – Joseph F. Claxton, Jr., Chair, Ray Purdy, Arthur Marcorelle, Vera Ross and Amy L. Goodhue.”

 The 1934 Town Report shows an additional expenditure of $603.00 for “Demolition of Jail property.”

+After a long time and much debate by several committees a new high school was voted on, with federal funds (the Town voted $120,000 to be added to a federal government grant of $111,725.00).
 In 1936 the new High School on Green Street was occupied and classes started.
-After a very long time and after much debate by several committees a new high school was voted on, with federal funds (the Town voted $120,000 to be added to a federal government grant of $111,725.00) and construction began in November 1935 with final completion on February 6, 1937 with a final cost of $229,000.00.
+Construction began in November 1935 with final completion on February 6, 1937 with a final cost of $229,000.00.
 At the time it was considered “a superior building” and the “pride of The Town.”
 Although bronze plaques were erected just inside the vestibule, few citizens know that this building was erected in memory of the veterans of World War I.